 Download the Keweenaw Peninsula, Michigan app here:

 As a new addition to the Keweenaw CVB team, Social Media and Marketing Manager Amanda Oppe understood the importance of reaching the area’s visitors in a tech-savvy way.
-But with an outdated website and few digital communications, staying current was becoming more difficult.
+The outdated website and few mediums of digital communications, it was difficult to stay current.

 Even with an easy-to-navigate website, Oppe still knew Keweenaw had to take their presence one step further to where their visitors were.
 But with a lack of cell and internet connections readily available in the Keweenaw Peninsula, access to their new website and downloadable guides would be harder.